seregatte/dotfiles/README.md

-# dotfiles
+# Dotfiles

-My version of dotfiles
+This is my mininal version of dotfiles